Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 37. ### Question37
-In software development, DRY refers to:
+In Software Development, DRY refers to:

 - [ ] Code with low Cyclomatic Complexity.
 - [x] Code with minimal duplication.